Skip to main content

 πŸ»β€β„οΈPlaying in NodeJS

-p2panda-js also runs in NodeJS and there you don't even need to initialise the WebAssembly!
+shirokuma also runs in NodeJS and there you don't even need to initialise the WebAssembly!
 It is fun to play with the API in the interactive NodeJS environment.
-Just type node inside the the mushroom-app-tutorial folder, type const p2panda = require('p2panda-js'), hit Enter, and then you can directly get started, for example by writing const keyPair = new p2panda.KeyPair()!
-It is fun to create some operations, encode, decode and inspect them directly.
+Just type node inside the the mushroom-app-tutorial folder, type const shirokuma = require('shirokuma'), hit Enter, and then you can directly get started, for example by writing const keyPair = new shirokuma.KeyPair()!

 In the example above we are already using the schema id we've created before.
 Usually you want to keep the schema id in some central place, like in src/constants.ts.
 Especially after you officially released your p2panda application it will stay hard-coded like that since schema ids never change, except of when you migrate to a new schema version of course (but then you also very likely will update your application).